kadimi/wp.box/README.md

 - **WordPress**
   - Username is `admin`
   - Password is `password`

 - **Database**
   - Username is `root`
   - Password is `root`

+## Miscellaneous

+- Port `8080` on the host machine is forwarded to port `80` on the guest machine, this comes in handly if you want to show your website over the Internet when you are behind a rooter (you will probably be using No-IP, Dyn or similar).

 ## Planned